hoytpr/Helpful_scripts_and_things/Tips-for-running-Trinity-outside-a-VM.md

 7\.
 Keep your fastq filenames with the suffix ".fq"

 8\.
 Your server may or may not have IGV installed.
-If not, ask them to install it, or intall it on your desktop and download the files you need
+If not, ask them to install it, or install it on your desktop and download the files you need

 ("accepted_hits.bam, trinity_gmap.sorted.bam, <your_genome_reference_file.fa>, and either the <your_genome_reference_file.bed> or <your_genome_reference_file.gff>")